-You do not need a dehydrator to make this easy and flavorful oven beef jerky recipe at home.
+You do not need a dehydrator to make this flavorful oven beef jerky recipe.
 It can be dried in a conventional oven in your own kitchen.
 However, if you happen to own a dehydrator, you certainly can use this marinade on beef dried using that device.

 Gather the ingredients.